-SASL mechanisms Non-SASL mechanisms Kerberos SASL User Name User Name And Password (with SASL enabled) No Authentication User Name And Password (without SASL enabled)
+SASL mechanisms Non-SASL mechanisms • Kerberos No Authentication SASL User Name User Name And Password (without User Name And Password (with SASL enabled) SASL enabled)

 Thrift (the layer for handling remote process communication between the Cloudera ODBC Driver for Impala and the Impala server) has a limitation where it cannot detect a mix of non-SASL and SASL mechanisms being used between the driver and the server.
 If this happens, the driver will appear to hang during connection establishment.